ferrasa/l1farm/README.md

 ## License

-This data is distributed under the MIT License.
-See the `LICENSE.md` file for more details.
+This data is distributed under the permissive MIT License, which allows for free use, modification, and redistribution for both academic and commercial purposes.